 An annotated bibliography is required as part of your first assignment.
 Though your professor's instructions should always come first, for general guidelines and examples, see the library help guide:

 Books can provide more in-depth information than articles, with more history and context.

 You can use our DISCOVERY SEARCH box to find books but DON'T STOP there!

-- Use CLUES to find books at Concordia Library.
+- Use our Library Catalogue to find books at Concordia Library.

 - Try Worldcat to search libraries worldwide, and Other Library Catalogues to locate books at McGill or other Montreal libraries.

 - See Related Library Services to find out how to obtain material from other libraries.

 Though books (or book chapters/essays) can prove to be useful sources for your research paper, it will take more judgment and evaluation on your part to determine if they qualify as appropriate sources for your bibliography and paper.
 See Evaluating Sources for some general guidelines.